zoumaguanxin/robotic_env_solutions/README.md

 ### 2. disable security boot

 When your computer is powering on, press F2 to BIOS center.
 Find security boot.
 Disable it.

-if you don't disable it, there will be notation about creating a trusted key when installing it.
-After creating it, it seems to be necessary to add the key to somewhere.
+if you don't disable it, there will be notation about creating a trusted key when installing nvidia driver.
+Then you chooese creating it, it seems to be necessary to add the key to somewhere.
+So That mean that you might failed to install nvidia driver.

 ### 3. note `-no-opengl-files` parameter